sbilly/awesome-security/README.md

 * [HonSSH](https://code.google.com/p/honssh/) - HonSSH is a high-interaction Honey Pot solution.
 HonSSH will sit between an attacker and a honey pot, creating two separate SSH connections between them.
 * [Bifrozt](http://sourceforge.net/projects/bifrozt/) - Bifrozt is a NAT device with a DHCP server that is usually deployed with one NIC connected directly to the Internet and one NIC connected to the internal network.
 What differentiates Bifrozt from other standard NAT devices is its ability to work as a transparent SSHv2 proxy between an attacker and your honeypot.
 If you deployed a SSH server on Bifrozt’s internal network it would log all the interaction to a TTY file in plain text that could be viewed later and capture a copy of any files that were downloaded.
 You would not have to install any additional software, compile any kernel modules or use a specific version or type of operating system on the internal SSH server for this to work.
 It will limit outbound traffic to a set number of ports and will start to drop outbound packets on these ports when certain limits are exceeded.
 * [HoneyDrive](http://bruteforce.gr/honeydrive) - HoneyDrive is the premier honeypot Linux distro.
 It is a virtual appliance (OVA) with Xubuntu Desktop 12.04.4 LTS edition installed.
 It contains over 10 pre-installed and pre-configured honeypot software packages such as Kippo SSH honeypot, Dionaea and Amun malware honeypots, Honeyd low-interaction honeypot, Glastopf web honeypot and Wordpot, Conpot SCADA/ICS honeypot, Thug and PhoneyC honeyclients and more.
 Additionally it includes many useful pre-configured scripts and utilities to analyze, visualize and process the data it can capture, such as Kippo-Graph, Honeyd-Viz, DionaeaFR, an ELK stack and much more.
 Lastly, almost 90 well-known malware analysis, forensics and network monitoring related tools are also present in the distribution.
+* [Cuckoo Sandbox](http://www.cuckoosandbox.org/) - Cuckoo Sandbox is an Open Source software for automating analysis of suspicious files.
+To do so it makes use of custom components that monitor the behavior of the malicious processes while running in an isolated environment.

 ### Full Packet Capture / Forensic